PEST analysis: Demographic

 Demographic factors have been considered in frameworks such as STEEPLED.
 Factors include gender, age, ethnicity, knowledge of languages, disabilities, mobility, home ownership, employment status, religious belief or practice, culture and tradition, living standards and income level.

 Military

 Military analyses have used the PMESII-PT framework, which considers political, military, economic, social, information, infrastructure, physical environment and time aspects in a military context.

 Operational

-The TELOS framework explores technical, economic, legal, operational, and scheduling factors.
+The TELOS framework explores technical, economic, legal, operational, and scheduling factors in the context of project management and feasibility studies.

 Limitations

 PEST analysis can be helpful to explain market changes in the past, but it is not always suitable to predict or foresee upcoming market changes.
 The macro-environment is highly fluid, and factors can shift unpredictably.

+Tovstiga and Aylward warn against the danger of listing factors without understanding their "cause-and-effect relationship" with business activities and market outcomes: "it is all too easy to produce lists of factors ... developing a clear understanding" about these relationships is "more challenging".